Alex13832/algo/sequence/substrings/README.md

 Substring Algorithms
 ===============================

+#### Boyer-Moore Algorithm
+An efficient string searchin algorithm.
+This implementation is slightly modified, it finds all occurrences of a substring.

 #### Longest Common Substring
 This algorithm finds the longest common substring between two strings using dynamic programming.